Access the Series: Enrolling now in The Estate Registry. →

 1. Remove the saucepan from the heat.

 2. Vigorously whisk in the kosher salt, white pepper, ground nutmeg, and grated Parmesan cheese.
-The residual heat will melt the cheese into the emulsion, yielding a perfectly glossy, rich mother sauce ready to be poured over vegetables, baked pastas, or layered into casseroles.
+The residual heat will melt the cheese into the sauce, yielding a perfectly glossy, rich mother sauce ready to be poured over vegetables, baked pastas, or layered into casseroles.

 The Heart of the Table